msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ### Mediate and immediate perception

+First, mediate and immediate perception.
 Think of a painted portrait of a distant relative.
 Your visual awareness of the portrait enables perceptual access to a person that, at least from where you're now, cannot be perceived immediately.
 In this way, the portrait may be thought of as a mediator in your visual perception.
 The portrait enables you to see the relative, even though they are not currently around.

 Ordinary seeing doesn't involve awareness of painted portraits.
 But many authors have suggested that it involves awareness of some other kind of mediator.
 Hume's theory of sense impressions can be read as claiming that seeing a suspension bridge is constituted by a visual awareness of a subjective, private complex of impressions that enables perceptual access to a bridge that lies beyond it.